-We plan to focus our in-house production on our core technologies, final aircraft assembly and testing.
+We focus our in-house production on our core technologies, final aircraft assembly and testing.
 We are collaborating with leading, aerospace-approved Tier 1 suppliers for the majority of the remaining aircraft components and parts.
 "Tier 1 suppliers" are typically manufacturers of major components or systems that receive parts or subassemblies from the Tier 2 supply chain and then directly provide those parts to OEMs.
-Most of our Tier 1 suppliers are themselves approved by the regulatory authorities to manufacture critical components and are the most important participants within the aerospace industry supply chain.
+Most of our Tier 1 suppliers are themselves approved by the regulatory authorities to manufacture critical components and are important participants within the aerospace industry supply chain.

 We have signed supply agreements with several Tier 1 aerospace companies for aircraft parts, including for the avionics and flight control system, propulsion systems, inceptors, the electrical wiring and interconnect system, energy management system, seats and interiors as well the landing gear.
 We intend to work with established, Tier 1 companies to ensure that proper aerospace grade quality systems are established.

-In particular, we signed in November 2020 a supply agreement with Toray Industries, the world's leading manufacturer of carbon fiber, for the supply of higher performance carbon fiber composite.
-In February 2021, we signed a supply agreement with Aciturri Aeronáutica, a leading global manufacturer of aerostructures and aero engine components.
-In June 2021, we signed a supply agreement with Honeywell Aerospace, a leading technology company providing aerospace products and services, for the development, design and manufacture of our avionics system.
+In particular, we have signed supply agreements with: (a) Toray Industries, the world's leading manufacturer of carbon fiber, for the supply of higher performance carbon fiber composite; (b) Aciturri Aeronáutica, a leading global manufacturer of aerostructures and aero engine components, to build the airframe of the Lilium Jet; and (c) Honeywell Aerospace, a leading technology company providing aerospace products and services, for the development, design and manufacture of our avionics system.
+Additionally, we have a partnership with Honeywell Aerospace and DENSO to co-develop and manufacture the electric motor for our Lilium Jet and also selected Aernnova to collaborate on and supply components for the structures supporting the Lilium Jet's propulsion system.